ghaafs/telco-churn-analysis/README.md

 This project is an **end-to-end analytics solution** to analyze churn behavior of telecom customers using Power BI and DAX.
 It visualizes key metrics such as churn rate, average customer tenure, and contract segmentation—empowering data-driven decisions to reduce customer loss.

-> ✅ Built for learning, and also for showcasing business intelligence & automation capabilities (inspired by Ericsson's Analytics use case).
+> ✅ Built for learning, and also for showcasing business intelligence & automation capabilities.

 ---